genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/06_developer-training/03_training-content-day3.md

 #### Adding Testing: AlphaEventHandlerTest

 Now we will add a new automated test for checking the Trade insert method we [created](http://localhost:8080/getting-started/developer-training/training-content-day1/#event-handler).
-We are exteding the class [AbstractGenesisTestSupport](/operations/testing/integration-testing/#abstractgenesistestsupport) to allow a proper integration testing.
-In summary the new test will:
+We are extending the class [AbstractGenesisTestSupport](/operations/testing/integration-testing/#abstractgenesistestsupport) to allow a proper integration testing.
+In summary, the new test will:
 * load the necessary data inputs from a CSV file
-* using the network API [Genesis MessageClient](/database/api-reference/network-api/#genesismessageclient) to call the Event Handler methods.
+* use the network API [Genesis MessageClient](/database/api-reference/network-api/#genesismessageclient) to call the Event Handler methods.
 * retrieve data using [Genesis Database API](/database/)

 So, first, let's do the following:
-1. Add a new test class to the *alpha-script-config* module (alpha\server\jvm\alpha-script-config\src\test\kotlin) called `AlphaEventHandlerTest.kt`.
+1. Add a new test class to the **alpha-script-config** module (alpha\server\jvm\alpha-script-config\src\test\kotlin) called `AlphaEventHandlerTest.kt`.
 2. Add TEST_DATA.csv to a data folder (**alpha\server\jvm\alpha-script-config\src\test\resources\data**)

 ```csv
 #INSTRUMENT
 INSTRUMENT_ID,INSTRUMENT_NAME